gokberkkeptig/Threads-in-C-Programming/README.md

 This project works on thread synchronization in Unix using POSIX thread (pthread) library.

-Part 1 [50 points]: Synchronize d ≤ m threads so they can shift an m x m matrix concurrently.
+Part 1: Synchronize d ≤ m threads so they can shift an m x m matrix concurrently.
 Program will repeat the following shifts s many times: first perform a circular shift from left to right, then a circular shift from bottom to top.
 Here is an example with m = 4 and s = 1: